bigstack-oss/cube-cos-ui/packages/cube-frontend-keycloak-login/README.md

 pnpm keycloak-login:infra
 ```

-Wait a few minutes for the container to start.
-Once it's ready, visit http://localhost:8642 to access the Keycloak Welcome page.
+Wait a few minutes for the container to initialize.
+Once it's ready, you should see the Keycloak Welcome page at http://localhost:8642.

+Be aware of a [known issue](https://github.com/docker/for-win/issues/584#issuecomment-286792858) in Docker: host-mount volumes won't be available for containers that auto-start in detached mode (`-d`).
+To work around this, you need to delete the container and restart the server after every host reboot.

-## Building the React App
+## 3. Building the React App

 Run: